wichmann-lab/python-psignifit/docs/examples/bias-analysis.md

   name: python3
 ---

-# Bias analysis
+# Interval bias analysis

 For 2AFC experiments it makes sense to check whether the observers are biased, i.e. whether they treat the two alternative answers differently.
-To facilitate such checks we provide a function biasAna(data1,data2,options), which we demonstrate in this section.
+To facilitate such checks we provide a function `plot_bias_analysis`, which we demonstrate in this section.

 In the background this function calculates fits with changed priors on the guessing and lapse rate, to leave the guessing rate free with only a weak prior (beta(2,2)) to be near 0.5.
-To allow this in the fitting we have to constrain the lapse rate to the range [0,0.1] leaving the range [0,0.9] for the guessing rate.
+To allow this in the fitting we have to constrain the lapse rate to the range [0, 0.1] leaving the range [0, 0.9] for the guessing rate.

-To use the function we first have to separate our dataset to produce two separate datasets for the two alternatives (i.e. for signal in first interval vs. signal in second interval; signal left vs signal right, etc.)
+To use the function we first have to separate our dataset to produce two separate datasets for the two alternatives (i.e. for signal in the first interval vs. signal in the second interval; signal left vs signal right, etc.)

-For demonstration purposes we produce different pairs of datasets, which combine to our standard test dataset (data11 and data12, data21 and data22, and data31 and data32 are a pair each:
+For demonstration purposes we produced different pairs of datasets, which combine to our standard test dataset (see Basic Usage).
+In the demo `data11` and `data12`, `data21` and `data22`, and `data31` and
+`data32` are a pair each.
+We can explore whether our different pairs show biased behaviour.

 ```{code-cell} ipython3
 import numpy as np